skip to main content

 Which glazing option is right for your bifold door?

 At Origin, all bifold doors are bespoke, allowing you to find the perfect door design for your home.
-Origin Bifold Doors are able to accommodate double (24mm and 28mm) or triple glazed (32mm) units.
+Origin Bifold Doors can accommodate double (24mm and 28mm) or triple-glazed (32mm) units.
 The Origin Window can also be manufactured with double (28mm) and triple (44mm) units.
 The doors or windows are manufactured according to the specified glazing size, and rest assured, the tolerance of each component is tested to make sure they can bear the extra weight.
 The right choice for your aluminium bifold door will ultimately be based on a number of factors – cost, time, and the energy efficiency targets you are wanting your home to achieve.

 Are you choosing a new bifold door for your home?
 Read our full guide to choosing a high-quality bifold door design here.

-Double glazing vs triple glazing - 3 points to think about before you choose
+Double-glazing vs triple-glazing – 4 points to think about before you choose

-These differences aside, we look at two important points to consider which will help you make the right choice for your home:
+These differences aside, we look at four important points to consider which will help you make the right choice for your home.

 Our all-new Soho Collection epitomises the pinnacle of luxury and style.
 With sightlines of just 36mm, the Soho External Door provides extensive glass panels for maximum natural light and an eye-catching aesthetic appeal for any property development.
 The sought after steel-look seamlessly merges cutting-edge design and ultra-slim sightlines with unparalleled functionality.